 Westfield can provide account specific proxy reports to clients upon request or at scheduled time periods (e.g., quarterly).
 Client reporting requirements typically are established during the initial account set-up stage, but clients may modify this reporting schedule at any time with prior written notice to Westfield.
 The reports will contain at least the following information:

 - company name

-- meeting agenda
+- · meeting agenda

 - how the account voted on each agendaitem

-- how management recommended the vote to be cast on each agenda item

 Proxy Voting